[ UrbanRail.Net ] [ Europe ] [ America ] [ Asia ] [ Africa ] [ Oceania ] [ News ] [ Books ] [ Links ]

 System

-In 1979, the second line (Saburtalo Line) began operating between Vagzlis Moedani (railway station) and Victor Gotsiridze.
-In the year 2000 it was extended to its current terminus Vazha Pshavela.
-The line has a total length of 6.7 km with 6 stations.
+In 1979, the second line (Saburtalo Line) began operating between Vagzlis Moedani (railway station) and Delisi.
+In the year 2000 it was extended to Vazha Pshavela, before finally reaching its current western terminus in 2017.

 Most station names were changed during the 1990's after the dissolution of the former USSR and the independence of Georgia.
 Trains in service are of the 81-717 and 81-714 series also running in Moscow and other ex-Soviet cities.
-Stations have 100 m long platforms for 5-car-trains, although only 4-car-trains are currently used.
+Stations have 100 m long platforms for 5-car trains, although only 3 or 4-car trains are currently used.

 Lines and History